patricksavalle/devops-project-template/content/delivery-strategy.md

 - [ ] Progressively expose new features to a wider audience to reduce blast radius of bugs

-- [ ] Low-risk releases are incremental
+- [ ] Low-risk releases are small and incremental

-- [ ] Decouple deployment and release
+- [ ] Decouple deployment and release (user rings, feature flags)

 - [ ] Focus on reducing batch (new features) size